LKSoftware/Louise/README.md

 - Schemas.
 - Add comments to Settings while writing config from your Application.

-- FAST FAST SUPER FAST.
+- FAST FASTER SUPER FAST.
 - Encrypt Decrypt Settings (why the fuck do you need this).